emagood/SocketSyncLinker/README.md

-# rpc-godot-enet-multi-user
+# Enlazador de sincronización de sockets
  red de godot p2p cliente-servidor usando e-net por ahora solo es un proyecto de prueba no esta documentado y comentado

  [ING]
- Godot P2P Client-Server Network Using e-Net
- For now it is only a test project it is not documented and commented on
+ Godot P2P Client-Server Network Using e-Net (more) For now it is only a test project it is not documented and commented on